mattfilo/mct_hackathon/README.md

 To Start the front-end of the application, enter the home directory of the project and simply type:
 streamlit run main.py

+Try some of these prompts!
+**Draw a pie chart for the percentage of airtime detected by pcl for high altitude slow speed orb flights** **show airtime detected by kairos for low altitude orb flights**
+# fast, slow, medium speed
+# high, low, medium altitude